 How Family Mediation Works

-You and your family member(s) may attend mediation with or without legal counsel.
+- You and your family member(s) may attend the mediation session with or without legal counsel.
 Once everyone has arrived and settled, your mediator will make sure that all decision makers are present and set a calm, collaborative tone for the conflict resolution work to come.

-Once all parties have had a chance to speak, your mediator will guide you through generating options and alternatives.
+- Once all parties have had a chance to speak, your mediator assists the parties through generating options and alternatives.
 You will have a chance to develop a fairness/legitimacy criteria that satisfies both parties, and then evaluate options based on that criteria.

-Finally, you and your family member(s) will reach a conclusion.
-Mediation aims to bring all parties to a realistic, durable, balanced and simple solution.
+- Finally, you and your family member(s) will reach a conclusion.
+Mediation helps parties come to a realistic, durable, balanced and simple solution.
 Once all parties feel content with your agreement, you will sign an enforceable document that puts the matter to rest.

 By opting for mediation, you can help your family avoid expensive, time-consuming legal intervention.
 Resolving disputes without arbitration can reduce anger and bitterness and lead to long-term peacemaking.
 In fact, studies comparing mediation to litigation show that families enjoy a better post-divorce relationship when they reach agreements out of court.
 After all, a divorce lawyer doesn’t usually aim to preserve your relationships.